robert-hh/Micropython-Editor/README.md

 - Support of the basic mouse functions scrolling up/down and setting the cursor (not WiPy).

 The editor assumes a VT100 terminal.
 It works in Insert mode.
-The following list shows most of the commands:
+The following list shows most of the commands.
+Commands marked with (opt) may not be supported in minimal versions:

 |Key(s)|Function|
 |:---|:---|